How to Get an Order for Seizure and Sale to Enforce a Judgment

 - Nature and value of assets owned and liabilities.

-Where the application is made on the grounds of special circumstances, the affidavit must explain those circumstances.
+Where the application is made on the grounds of other special cases, the affidavit must explain those circumstances.

 For example, the affidavit could state and justify the Judgment Debtor’s belief that the assets which have been seized by the Judgment Creditor are likely to be dissipated by the Judgment Creditor.

-If your application for a WSS is successful, you will receive an appointment letter from a Bailiff to inform you of the date fixed for execution.
+If your application for an enforcement order for seizure and sale of property is successful, you will receive an appointment letter from a Bailiff to inform you of the date fixed for the carrying out of the enforcement order.

 - The appointment letter (issued by the Bailiff)

-- The official receipt to confirm that a deposit of $300 or such amount as requested by the Bailiff, has been paid at the Finance Section of the State Courts; and
+- The official receipt to confirm that you have paid the deposit of $400 or such amount as requested by the Bailiffs; and

 - A Letter of Authorisation and Indemnity signed by you.
 If you are a business entity, the letter should bear your firm’s stamp.